Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Patient data analysis

 \subsection{Covariance estimation}

 We chose to estimate the Gaussian process covariance hyperparameters $\btheta$ in the spirit of empirical Bayes using the method of minimum contrast.
 Minimum contrast estimation (MCE) originates from \cite{diggle1981binary} as a moment estimation approach to spatial modeling.
 The method seeks to estimate parameters of a function with a known form by minimizing some discrepancy criterion given data.
 In our case we extracted empirical covariances between voxels at different distances (``empirical covariogram'').
 We then selected $\btheta$ to minimize a nonlinear least squares objective over \eqref{eqn:rbf}, treating the empirical covariogram as pseudo data.
-The Supplement gives a detailed overview of this procedure for interested readers.
+Our Supplementary Material \cite[][]{whiteman2022supp} gives a detailed overview of this procedure for interested readers, as well as a brief sensitivity analysis over our choice of covariance function in \eqref{eqn:rbf}.